paradim-platform/runnable_example/README.md

 ### 2. Register the uploaded Docker image in PARADIM
 At this moment, only the PARADIM staff can do this.
-Leave us a message and we will happily register your image in PARADIM  [paradim@ulaval.ca,](mailto:paradim@ulaval.ca) :)
+Leave us a message and we will happily register your image in PARADIM  [paradim@ulaval.ca](mailto:paradim@ulaval.ca) :)

-## Launching your Docker image
+## Running your Docker image
-Once your algorithm is uploaded to PARADIM, it should be accessible here https://launcher.paradim.science/.
+Once your algorithm is uploaded to PARADIM, it should be accessible [here](https://job-manager.paradim.science).
 Select the desired algorithm, album/studies/series and submit your runs!
 Note that you need to be on the Université Laval VPN to have access to the launcher.